 - Rattles designed to be pushed away from baby so they can then try to get them.

 It is worth taking time in a few shops to see which you think will appeal to your baby, and investing in a few.
-My kids loved balls; any kind, just standard ones, or the ones made to encourage crawling.
+My kids loved balls; any kind, just standard ones, or the ones made to encourage learning to crawl.
 We would spend a while pushing them away, and then seeing whether the kids were in the mood to go get them!

 Don’t obsess over it

 Your child will crawl in time.
-A sure-fire way to delay it is to get so stressed about it happening that you push your baby too hard, and they get frustrated or cross with the time they are spending on their tummy.
+A sure-fire way to delay it is to get so stressed about it happening that you push your baby too hard, and they get frustrated or cross with the time they are spending on their tummy learning to crawl.
 Leaving them there for too long will only be counter-productive in the end.

 It’s best to be relaxed, and chill out about the crawling, and your baby will too.

 It’ll come in time.
-In the meantime, enjoy the fact that when you leave a room and your baby will be in the same place you left them when you come back!
+In the meantime, enjoy the fact that when you leave a room and your baby is still learning to crawl so will be in the same place you left them when you come back!

 Note: this article first appeared on the Yahoo Contribution Network, authored by Helen Neale.
 It has been reproduced by permission of the site, where it is no longer available.